adamheins/mtrx/README.md

 To use the library, start by cloning this repository.
 An example program can be found in the example/ folder.
 Run `make` to generate a binary called 'mtrx' that includes any c files in the example/ and src/ directories.
 Execute it by running `./mtrx`.

 ## Usage
-If you only want the functionality of vectors in your program just write:
+If you only want the functionality of vectors (and scalars) in your program just write:
 <pre>
 #include &lt;sclr.h&gt;
 #include &lt;vctr.h&gt;
 </pre>

-To gain matrices as well, write the following in addition to the above includes:
+To gain matrices as well, write the following in addition to the above `#include` statements:
 <pre>
 #include &lt;mtrx.h&gt;
 </pre>